BAMMEZ/BAMMEZ/README.md

 ## 🚀 Featured Projects:
 Here are some of the projects I'm most proud of:
-- [Project 1]([https://github.com/BAMMEZ/pulseflowbridge]:created using python fastapi, css tailwail and html and sql database
+- [Project 1]([https://github.com/BAMMEZ/pulseflowbridge] : created using python fastapi, css tailwail and html and sql database
 - [Project 2](loading....):

 ## 📧 Contact Info: